myntzu/Java-Pokemon-Assignment/README.md

 # Pokemon-Assignment
-In this assignment, my group and I had to develop a game based on Pokemon Card Battles to demonstrate object oriented programming concepts such as inheritance and polymorphism.
+In this assignment, my group and I had to develop a game based on Pokemon Card Battles to demonstrate object oriented programming (Java) concepts such as inheritance and polymorphism.